 Imatest is pleased to announce our partnership with isMedia, a specialist in building digital imaging test machines and custom test solutions.
 This partnership will provide customers with a wide range of highly customizable test machines capable of extensive image quality analysis on manufacturing lines.

 The Sinusoidal Siemens Star test chart allows you to measure MTF and limiting resolution with a chart that provides angular response and may be less affected by signal processing (especially sharpening) than slanted-edges.
 Siemens star MTF20 (the spatial frequency where MTF is 20% of its low frequency value) is a good estimate of limiting resolution. (more…)

+We are pleased to announce our new High Dynamic Range (HDR) test chart with a density range exceeding 120dB (optical density >6.0).
 This chart allows you to the measure the dynamic range, tonal response and noise of HDR cameras with a single image instead of multiple, exposure bracketed images.
 It also contains slanted edges for MTF measurements. (more…)